Business Car Leasing Explained

 The initial payment doesn’t have to be much – it normally works out between one and 3 monthly payments upfront, but you can decide this.

 Fixed monthly payments – you always know where you stand financially.

-Maintenance, servicing or replacement vehicles (in the event of an accident) can all be taken care of by the BCH company with an additional monthly fee.
-This means you don’t have to deal with any unexpected repairs or bills during the contract.
+Maintenance, servicing or replacement vehicles (in the event of an accident) can all be taken care of with an additional monthly fee.
+This means you don’t have to deal with any unexpected repair bills during the contract.

 Many brand new models have the latest technology that could cut your overall costs and save you hassle, such as fuel-saving features or sensors that can provide drivers with visual, audible or haptic warnings – cutting petrol costs and the risk of accidents when your staff are driving.

 - The mileage limit is the main drawback for many when it comes to leasing.
 Don’t go for lower mileage just because it’s cheaper – if you exceed this, it can be expensive.
 Try to work out an accurate mileage limit based on your company’s needs.
 You also don’t want a really high limit, otherwise you might end up paying more, so try to be as accurate as you can.

 - The vehicles never belong to the company, and there is no option at the end of a BCH lease contract to buy.
 If you feel you may want to buy the vehicle at the end, perhaps another form of leasing would be best for you, such as business contract purchase (BCP), for example (see below).

 - When you hand the car back to the finance company, they will need to check that the condition of the vehicle doesn’t exceed the BVRLA’s standard wear and tear guidelines.
 Any damage beyond normal wear and tear will have to be paid for – make sure you’re aware of these guidelines before you or your staff drive the vehicles.

 To be able to get a business car lease contract: